zackees/zcmds/README.md

 # Commands

   * archive
-    * Easily create archives
+    * Zips up the specified directory or file.
   * askai
     * Asks a question to OpenAI from the terminal command.
 Requires an openai token which will be requested and saved on first use.
   * aicode
-    * Same as `askai --code`
+    * A front end for `Aider`, an AI pair programming tool.
+This is the future the sci fi writers promised you.
   * audnorm
-    * Normalizes the audio.
+    * Normalizes audio in a media file to a standard volume.
   * comports
     * Shows all the ports that are in use at the current computer (useful for Arduino debugging).
   * diskaudit
-    * walks the directory from the current directory and shows which folders / files take up the most disk.
+    * walks the directory from the current directory and catalogs which of the child folders take up the most space.
   * git-bash (win32)
     * launches git-bash terminal (windows only).
   * gitsummary
-    * Generates a summary of the git repository commits
+    * Generates a summary of the git repository commits, useful for invoicing
-  * findfile
+  * findfiles
     * finds a file with the given glob.
   * img2webp
     * Conversion tool for converting images into webp format.